 Change the paragraph in 9.15 as follows:

-Only a STA that sets the Tx STBC subfield to 1 in the HT Capabilities element may transmit frames HT PPDUs with a TXVECTOR parameter STBC set to a nonzero value to an HT STA from which the most recently received value of the Rx STBC field of the HT Capabilities element is nonzero.
-Only a VHT STA that sets the Tx STBC subfield to 1 in the VHT Capabilities element may transmit VHT SU PPDUs with a TXVECTOR parameter STBC set to a nonzero value to a VHT STA from which the value of the Rx STBC field of the VHT Capabilities element is nonzero.
-The number of spatial streams of such a VHT PPDU shall not exceed the supported number of spatial streams of the receiving VHT STA as indicated by the Rx STBC field of its VHT Capabilities element.
+A STA that sets the Tx STBC subfield to 0 in the HT Capabilities element shall not transmit frames HT PPDUs with a TXVECTOR parameter STBC set to a nonzero value.
+A STA that sets the Tx STBC subfield to 0 in the VHT Capabilities element shall not transmit VHT SU PPDUs with a TXVECTOR parameter STBC set to a nonzero value.

+A STA shall not send a VHT PPDU with the TXVECTOR parameter STBC set to a nonzero value to a recipient STA unless the recipient STA has indicated in the Rx STBC field of its VHT Capabilities element that it supports the reception of PPDUs using STBC with a number of spatial streams equal to or greater than the number of spatial streams in the VHT PPDU.

 Comment